-pnor nological instruction. ures are in place to ensure frequent hand washing by staff, students and visitors.
-These may include k all that apply): Students and staff are given frequent opportunities to wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single-use cloth towels) to dry hands thoroughly.
-Younger students are regularly scheduled for frequent mandatory handwashing breaks, including before and after eating, after toileting, after outdoor play, and before and after any group activity.
-Staff are instructed to model frequent handwashing, especially in lower grades where bathroom time is an opportunity to reinforce healthy habits and monitor proper handwashing.
-Portable handwashing stations have been placed near classrooms to minimize movement and congregations in bathrooms to the extent practicable.
-Ethyl alcohol-based, hand sanitizer is made available to students and staff at strategic locations throughout the school where there is no sink or portable handwashing station (in or near classrooms, rooms in which support services are provided, music and art rooms).
+- Measures are in place to ensure frequent hand washing by staff, students and visitors.
+These must include (check all that apply): - Students and staff are given frequent opportunities to wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single-use cloth towels) to dry hands thoroughly.
+Each cohort is required to use a designated bathroom; should more than one cohort be assigned to use the same bathroom, a color coded system is used to minimize students from different cohorts using the bathroom at the same time. - Younger students are regularly scheduled for frequent mandatory handwashing breaks, including before and after eating, after toileting, after outdoor play, and before and after any group activity. - Staff are instructed to model frequent handwashing, especially in lower grades where bathroom time is an opportunity to reinforce healthy habits and monitor proper handwashing. - Portable handwashing stations have been placed near classrooms to minimize movement and congregations in bathrooms to the extent practicable. - Ethyl alcohol-based, hand sanitizer is made available to students and staff at strategic locations throughout the school where there is no sink or portable handwashing station (in or near classrooms, rooms in which support services are provided, music and art rooms).
 Ethyl alcohol is preferred and should be used when there is the potential of unsupervised use by children.
 Isopropyl hand sanitizers are more toxic and can be absorbed through the skin.

-Hand sanitizer based on isopropyl alcohol is not used in the school given its potential toxicity and hand sanitizer is not out in the open in classrooms of children under age 9.
-Faculty and staff have been made aware of the risk of ingestion and that they should call Poison Control at 1-800-222-1222 if there is reason to believe that a student has consumed hand sanitizer.
-Hand sanitizer, soap and water, tissues and trash cans are available to the public at or near the entrance of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions. ures are in place to ensure infection control in the school cafeteria or other site at which food is served ked up.
-Buffet and family style meals have been eliminated.
-Food options include prepackaged meals, hot meals served by cafeteria staff and/or food brought by students from home.
-Physical barriers are in place where needed to limit contact between cafeteria staff and students.
-Option nal-Describe other measures
+- Hand sanitizer based on isopropyl alcohol is not used in the school given its potential toxicity and hand sanitizer is not out in the open in classrooms of children under age 9.
+Faculty and staff have been made aware of the risk of ingestion and that they should call Poison Control at 1-800-222-1222 if there is reason to believe that a student has consumed hand sanitizer. - Hand sanitizer, soap and water, tissues and trash cans are available at or near the entrance of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions. - Measures are in place to ensure infection control in the school cafeteria or other site at which food is served or picked up. - Buffet and family style meals have been eliminated. - Food options include prepackaged meals, hot meals served by cafeteria staff and/or food brought by students from home. - Physical barriers are in place where needed to limit contact between cafeteria staff and students. - Optional-Describe other measures: